-Our home was flooded during severe weather.
-What should we do with food and medicines that got wet?
+My home was flooded during severe weather.
+What should I do with food and medicines that got wet?

-After a flood, be cautious about handling food and medications that were exposed to flood or unsafe municipal water.
+After a flood, be cautious about handling foods and medications that were exposed to flood water.
 They may be contaminated with toxins or germs that can cause illnesses.
-Here's some information that may help guide you about what's safe to use.
+Here's some information that may help you determine what to discard and what to keep.

-Any medications — pills, liquids, drugs for injection, inhalers or skin medications — that have come into contact with flood or contaminated water should be discarded.
-The exception to this is drugs that are lifesaving and not easily replaced.
+Any medications — pills, liquids, drugs for injection, inhalers or skin creams — that have come into contact with flood water or contaminated water should be discarded.

-In these cases, if the container is contaminated but the contents appear unaffected — for example, the pills are dry — the pills may be used until a replacement can be obtained.
-However, if a pill is wet or appears discolored from contact with water, consider it contaminated and throw it out.
+If a drug is a life-sustaining treatment, you may use it only if the contents appear to be unaffected — for example, the pills are dry — and only until a replacement can be obtained.
+If a pill is wet or discolored from contact with water, consider it contaminated and throw it out.

-If the power was out for an extended time, and you keep life-sustaining medication, such as insulin, in the refrigerator, keep using the medication until you can get a new supply.
-But be aware that the medication may not be as potent as usual when it reaches room temperature.
+If the power was out for an extended time, drugs that require refrigeration should be discarded.
+If it is a life-sustaining medication, such as insulin, keep using the medication only until you can replace it.
+The medication will not be effective through its original expiration date.

 Contact your doctor or pharmacist as soon as possible after a flood to get replacement medications.